neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 4 - Exploring Data/README.md

 ![](images/10-explore.png)

 This is only a tiny bit of what Bloom can do.

+Two additional things you can try are:
+(1) Invoking Graph Data Science (GDS) algorithms for centrality (2) Filtering the displayed nodes

 You can learn more about Bloom in the documentation [here](https://neo4j.com/docs/bloom-user-guide/current/bloom-tutorial/).
 Feel free to explore!